We're giving you the chance to win back the value of your meal - every time you dine this month!

 a selection of pasta dishes on a table

 What: Sicily-born Carlo Distefano is at the helm of the San Carlo group, a national chain of Italian restaurants that are famed for their ability to draw a glitzy clientele.
 While there are a handful of Manchester outposts, we think the original is still the best.
 Sleek interiors make for ideal social media fodder, while the menu is just as inspiring.
-Antipasti sharing platters come as perfect sharing starters, a theme which can be carried throughout mains with huge plates of pasta made for a minimum of two guests to enjoy together.
+Antipasti platters come as perfect sharing starters, a theme which can be carried throughout mains, with huge plates of pasta made for a minimum of two guests to enjoy together.
 Our favourite is the Spaghetti Frutti di Mare which is a classic shellfish pasta dish with clams, mussels, prawns, garlic and tomato.

 Where: 42 King Street West, M3 2WY